The Ultimate Guide To Selling Your Home

 They see your home for what it is today, compared to other, similar properties.
 So while the kitchen renovation may have cost you $20k, that doesn't mean you can simply add $20K to your home's sales price.
 You have to objectively compare the condition and features of your house with others, just like buyers will, and price accordingly.
 A good agent should take all that into account and advise you on the price.

-5. Do Use A Professional Photographer
+5. Use Professional Photography

 More than 90% of buyers start their research online, so the photos they find of your home need to be top-notch.